Max Meili

-Meili's recordings from the 78 RPM era included Renaissance lute songs recorded for HMV (issued in the United States by Victor) and early music released on L'Anthologie Sonore.
+Meili's recordings from the 78 RPM era included Renaissance lute songs recorded for His Master's Voice (issued in the United States by Victor) and early music released on L'Anthologie Sonore.
 He continued to record into the LP era, among other things appearing in the title role in the first post-World War II recording of Monteverdi’s L'Orfeo, taped by the Berlin Radio in the late 1940s and released by American Vox.
 By this time, however, critics began to note a decline in his voice.